salander/sphere-json-schemas/README.md

 [![Build Status](https://travis-ci.org/sphereio/sphere-json-schemas.svg?branch=master)](https://travis-ci.org/sphereio/sphere-json-schemas)

 This repository contains a set of [JSON schemas](http://json-schema.org/) used as standard data format for importing and updating your ecommerce data in your SPHERE.IO project.
-Find these schemas in the `schema` directory.
+Find these schemas in the [schema](schema) directory.

 Further this repository contains for each schema a bunch of example files for easier understanding of the desired format.
-The examples are located in the folder `examples/<schema-type>`.
+The examples are located in the subfolder of [examples](examples].

 Last but not least there is a small automation script that ensures that the provided examples are validated against their corresponding schema.
 To run those validation, please ensure you have nodejs installed (version 0.10 or above).
 Then simply run: